tweedegolf/slidev-theme-teach-rs/README.md

-# Rust 101 Slidev Theme
+# teach-rs Slidev Theme

-Theme used by default in the slides generated with [Rust 101](https://github.com/tweedegolf/101-rs)'s modmod tool.
+Theme used by default in the slides generated with [teach-rs](https://github.com/tweedegolf/teach-rs)'s modmod tool.

 A theme for [Slidev](https://github.com/slidevjs/slidev).